 Another invention of the post-war years is the “smart mine”.
 She was a sea mine, lying in the coastal waters at the bottom.
 The mine was equipped with pressure, metal and sound sensors.
 Mina was programmed to work when a certain type of ship was near her.
 Thus, all the torpedoes and mines, once “deployed”, became left to themselves and, without human intervention, determined and destroyed the target.

 But “smart mines”, as well as bespoke, working on similar technologies (on sensors and software as a control), still cause some concerns.
 It scares people to rely on the program.
 Any of us had to deal with some errors in these programs.
 In view of this, such fears are fully justified.

 Military robots work in a different environment.
 Death sneaks up on all sides.
 The fire of friendly troops happens much more often than people think.
 After the end of the Second World War, it was concluded that the 20 percent of the losses of American troops occurred under friendly fire.
 Therefore, civilians and the military have a different opinion about the killer robots.
 Civilians are more concerned with unintentional deaths and cannot understand the need to use “maximum violence” in order to win as soon as possible.

-The military forces of America are very optimistic and believe that they are fully capable of creating reliable and stable software for autonomous combat UAV.
-The aviation industry and the air force as a whole have already created a reliable and very complex program for operating the aircraft.
-Modern guidance systems have been using systems for target recognition for quite some time, working with a huge library of object recognition, identify and attack certain targets.
-For the creators of autonomous combat UAVs capable of recognizing enemy, civilian and friendly troops, their new system is not something so supernatural, but rather, it’s just the next step in software development.
+The military forces of America are very optimistic and believe that they are quite capable of creating reliable and stable software for combat autonomous UAVs.
+Aviation the industry and the air force as a whole have already created a reliable and very complex program for operating the aircraft.
+Modern guidance systems have been using target recognition systems for a long time, working with a huge library of object recognition, identify and attack certain targets.
+For the creators of autonomous combat UAVs themselves, capable of recognizing enemy, civilian and friendly troops, their new system is not something so supernatural, but rather, it is simply the next step in the development of software.